Speaking Engagements

 "Best Practices for Parent Consultations"

-This presentation took place in an international conference for play therapists.
-Attendees reviewed best practices for parent consultations as well as engaged in preparatory activities to help them better engage parents in their work with children
+This presentation for play therapists reviewed best practices for conducting parent consultations and incorporated preparatory activities designed to enhance therapists’ ability to better engage parents in their work with children.

 -